eschutz/barcode-ui/README.md

 - GTK+ 3.24.7 or higher
 - Built with clang on Mac OS X, Borland C++ 5.5 on Windows

+## Development
+Run `make dev` in the root directory.
+This will clone and build libbarcode and link header files to include/.
+Build with `make ui main`.

 ## License
 This project is licensed under the GNU Lesser General Public License.
 See [LICENSE](../blob/master/LICENSE) and [COPYING.LESSER](../blob/master/COPYING.LESSER) for more information.